chinhdo/txFileManager/README.md

 ```csharp
 IFileManager fm = new TxFileManager(myTempPath);
 ```

+## How do I contribute to the project?

+* Fork the repo
+* Create a branch such as my-new-feature
+* Make your change/fix and associated unit tests and commit
+* Run the tests (```dotnet test```)
+* Open a Pull Request (PR) to the "master" branch

+Notes: A release branch will be created out of the master branch when a release is made.
+The master branch will contain the latest features being added/tested for the next release.

 ## What is the future release roadmap?

 Looking for feature suggestions to be included in the next version.
 Please suggest your features using the [Issues](https://github.com/chinhdo/txFileManager/issues) list.